soniah/blog/content/posts/2015-05-22-haskell-hole-driven-development.md

 I just finished attending the excellent [Brisbane YOW!
 Lambda Jam](http://lambdajam.yowconference.com.au/).
-One of the really useful things I learned was "Hole Driven Development" for Haskell - basically using the type system to help you write a function
+One of the really useful things I learned was "Hole Driven Development" for Haskell - basically using the type system to help you write a function.

 <!--more-->